symbuzzer/reborncfw/README.md

-# REBORN CFW'S ONLINE SERVICES REPO
+# REBORN CFW'S ONLINE SERVICES BRIDGE

 ## MANIFEST
 - This repo was created to ensure that Reborn CFW's online services remain transparent and up-to-date.